ecodistrict/DesignModule/doc/US/Layers/Layer-GeometryPolygonLR.md

 ## Implementation

-As mentioned above, layer 5 has implementations for two different types of layer.
+As mentioned above, the Geometry Polygon Left-Right layer has implementations for two different types of layer.
 1. The Active & the Reference layers.
 2. The Difference layer.

-Examples of Active & Reference type layers using layer 5:
+Examples of Active & Reference type layers using Geometry Polygon Left-Right layer:

 ---